ndleah/data-explorer-web-app/README.md

 ./Data_Explorer_Web_App/
 │
 ├── .github/
 │   ├── ISSUE_TEMPLATE
-│   │   ├── bug_report.md
+│   │   ├── bug_report.md        <- main script used for displaying the final application in the Docker container
-│   │   └── feature_request.md
+│   │   └── feature_request.md   <- main script used for displaying the final application in the Docker container │   │
-│   │
-│   └── PULL_REQUEST_TEMPLATE.md
+│   └── PULL_REQUEST_TEMPLATE.md <- main script used for displaying the final application in the Docker container │
-│
 ├── app/
 │   └── streamlit_app.py         <- main script used for displaying the final application in the Docker container │
 ├── src/
 │   ├── test
 │   │   ├── test_data.py         <- python script for testing code from data.py
 │   │   ├── test_datetime.py     <- python script for testing code from datetime.py
 │   │   ├── test_numeric.py      <- python script for testing code from numeric.py
 │   │   └── test_text.py         <- python script for testing code from text.py
 │   │
 │   ├── __init__.py              <- turns src folder into a package for importing in main script │   ├── data.py                  <- contains the code for displaying the "Overall information" section │   ├── datetime.py              <- contains the code for displaying the "Information on each datetime" section │   ├── numeric.py               <- contains the code for displaying the "Information on each numeric column" section │   └── text.py                  <- contains the code for displaying the "Information on each text column" section │
 ├── .dockerignore                <- avoids unecessary files added up in the process of setting up Docker ├── .gitignore                   <- avoids unecessary files pushed to the repository ├── Dockerfile                   <-
 ├── docker-compose.yml           <-
 ├── Pipfile                      <- contain information for the dependencies of the project ├── Pipfile.lock                 <- specify, based on the packages present in Pipfile └── README.md                    <- a markdown file containing student details, a description of this project and instructions for running the application
 ```

 ## ⚙️ Instructions